-StockX co-founder and CEO Josh Luber 99BBA 06JD/MBA treated undergraduate and graduate students to an informal debate last week.
-His opponent?
+StockX co-founder and CEO Josh Luber 99BBA 06JD/MBA treated undergraduate and graduate students to a lively discussion last week.
+His co-speaker?
 Finance professor Tom Smith, who looked to provide an academic focus on the real-life, real-world work of StockX.

 Luber last visited Emory in April of 2017, serving as the keynote speaker for the third annual Emory Entrepreneurship Summit, just over a year after launching StockX, the world’s first “stock market of things.”
 StockX is an online marketplace that operates on the same principles as the world’s stock markets, allowing buyers and sellers to bid and sell based on a transparent, authentic market.
 StockX inventory has expanded from in-demand sneakers to include other limited-quantity luxury goods such as watches and handbags.
 StockX has since teamed up with the Cleveland Cavaliers to release a LeBron James sneaker and gained the support of celebrities like T.I. and Eminem.

 “Somehow this is my job, to come talk to you guys and make videos with Eminem,” Luber joked.

 And the company is growing.
 After a new round of funding, Detroit-based StockX recently announced it will hire more than 1,000 new employees.